 THE NEED FOR

-The main objectives of plant material diagnostics:
+The main tasks of leaf diagnostics:

-- monitoring the level of nutrient supply of plants to achieve the planned yield.
+- Monitoring the level of nutrient supply of plants to achieve the planned yield.

 Most farmers and agronomists use plant material analysis data to understand which nutrients in a plant are deficient or in excess of the optimal concentration required for normal plant growth.

-GENERAL RECOMMENDATIONS FOR PLANT SAMPLES SELECTION
+MAIN RECOMMENDATIONS FOR PLANT SELECTION FOR ANALYSIS

-WHERE TO SELECT
+WHERE TO CHOOSE

-Selected samples should be delivered to the laboratory for analysis as soon as possible
+- Selected samples should be delivered to the laboratory for analysis as soon as possible

-DO NOT place plant samples in plastic containers or in containers with ZIP locks
+- DO NOT place plant samples in plastic containers or in containers with ZIP locks